PrePlant & PreHarvest CabChart™ Programs

 - Fatigue management

-Each factor by itself is detrimental to the human spine, but together they accelerate degenerative changes in the lower spine.
+Each factor by itself is detrimental to the human spine, but combined together, they accelerate degenerative changes in our spine.

-After moving to Esperance and working as a physiotherapists with farmers, it soon became obvious that farming produces a broad range of injuries, some sudden onset and a lot through job repetition.
+After moving to Esperance and working as a physiotherapist with farmers, it soon became obvious that farming produces a broad range of injuries, some of sudden onset and a lot through job repetition.